-The deviation or disturbance, thus, is not in the given potentialities of the child's psychic life but, indeed, in there under actualization.
-This also holds for "being-deviant",59 as a deviation in a child's course of becoming adult, to which Vliegenthart refers.
+The deviation or disturbance thus is not in the given potentialities of the child's psychic life but indeed in their underactualization.
+This also holds for "being-deviant", as a deviation in the child's course of becoming adult to which Vliegenthart refers.

-That a child's personal potentialities (handicaps, deficiencies) might easily contribute to adjusting his/her pedagogical situatedness. and restraint in becoming is true but, indeed, only when this has occurred, is there mention of under actualizing of his/her psychic life by a child and, thus, of his/her becoming adult, and only then does it become a task for orthopedagogic accompaniment.
+That a child's particular personal potentialities (handicaps, deficiencies) might easily contribute to adjusting his pedagogical situatedness and restraint in becoming is true but, indeed, only when this has occurred is there mention of underactualizing of his psychic life by a child and thus of his becoming adult and only then does it become a task for orthopedagogic accompaniment.

-For example, when a blind child's blindness labilizes him/her emotionally to such an extent that he/she cannot adequately actualize other given potentialities, only then does he/she find him/herself in a problematic educative situation.
+For example, when a blind child's blindness labilizes him emotionally to such an extent that he cannot adequately actualize other given potentialities ,only then does he find himself in a problematic educative situation.

-No handicap, however serious, makes a child an inferior being, or makes his/her pedagogical situatedness problematic.
-With his/her "limited" given potentialities, he/she must become adult to the extent that he/she can, given his/her potentialities.
-As soon as he/she is not in accord [with his/her potentialities], there is mention of restraint in his/her becoming adult and, thus, of a problematic educative situation.
+No handicap, however serious, makes a child an inferior being or makes his pedagogical situatedness problematic.
+With his "limited" given potentialities he must become adult to the extent that he can on the basis of his given potentialities.
+As soon as he is not in accord [with his potentialities] there is mention of restraint in his becoming adult and thus of a problematic educative situation.

-When a handicapped child finds him/herself in a problematic educative situation, then the adults who are primarily responsible for his/her upbringing are mostly culpable because they have allowed that his/her potentialities not be optimally actualized, because of their inadequate support.
+When a handicapped child finds himself in a problematic educative situation then the adults who are primarily responsible for his upbringing primarily are culpable because they have allowed that his potentialities not be optimally actualized as a result of their inadequate support.

-Since educators often do not know how to act, and often feel uncertain about educating a handicapped child, on the one hand, and because these children themselves so readily under actualize their becoming adult, on the other hand, it is necessary that "special help" be provided from the beginning.
+Since educators often do not know how to act and often feel uncertain about educating a handicapped child, on the one hand, and because these children themselves so readily underactualize their becoming adult, on the other hand, it is necessary that "special help" be provided from the beginning.
 This "special help" is aimed at averting possible restraints in becoming.
-Against this background, it also is clear why Vliegenthart60 so strongly emphasizes the deviant moments in the psychic and organic structure of the child.
+Against this background it also is clear why Vliegenthart so strongly emphasizes the deviant moments in the psychic and organic structure of the child.

-This also determines how an orthopedagogue not only will interfere with actual restraints in becoming, but also with avoiding possible restraints.
-Because he/she also knows what restraints in become are, in their broadest content, he/she is the appropriate authority to offer this "special help" to the handicapped child.
-He/she must help the handicapped to "attain the attainable".61 With reference to this task of an orthopedagogue, Moor62 says "we want to help the child such that his life finds the fulfillment that is possible for him."
-Also, Dumont63 plainly states that the aim of educating the deviant, handicapped child in orthopedagogics, and in ordinary pedagogics, fundamentally remain the same.
-He64 says "The difference between pedagogics and orthopedagogics is in the difference in means of educating under which is included the educative attitude of the orthopedagogue, as an important means.
-But this difference in educative means is not such that the means used orthopedagogically would not be appropriate in an ordinary pedagogic situation."
-When any child's becoming adult, however, is inadequately realized only one time, and the pedagogically attained is not in accordance with the attainable, then special methods must be used to eliminate the problem.
+This also determines how the orthopedagogue not only will interfere with actual restraints in becoming but also with avoiding possible restraints.
+Because he also knows what restraints in become are in their broadest content he is the appropriate authority to offer this "special help" to the handicapped child.
+He must help the handicapped to "attain the attainable".
+61 With reference to this task of the orthopedagogue, Moor says "we want to help the child such that his life finds the fulfillment that is possible for him."\ Also Dumont plainly states that the aim of educating the deviant, handicapped child in orthopedagogics and in ordinary pedagogics fundamentally remain the same.
+He says "The difference between pedagogics and orthopedagogics is in the difference in means of educating under which is included the educative attitude of the orthopedagogue as an important means.
+But this difference in educative means is not such that the means used orthopedagogically would not be appropriate in an ordinary pedagogic situation."\\ When any child's becoming adult however is inadequately realized only one time and the pedagogically attained is not in accordance with the attainable then special methods must be used to eliminate the problem.

-In this connection, Ter Horst65, e.g., says that "... lonely, nervous, isolated, insecure children can often poorly assimilate confusing events, and which means they need orthopedagogic help to manage the problem".
+In this connection, Ter Horst, e.g., says that " ... lonely, nervous, isolated, insecure children can often poorly assimilate confusing events and that means they need orthopedagogic help to manage the problem".\\\

-^{} [Wir wollen dem Kinde dazu verhelfen, dass sein Leben diejenige Erfulling finde, die ihm moglich ist"]
+\ [Wir wollen dem Kinde dazu verhelfen, dass sein Leben diejenige Erfulling finde, die ihm moglich ist"]